 The purpose of these rules is to establish and define the criteria within which Edmonton Ringette’s activities are to be conducted by its Directors and members.

 Information provided in this document is in addition to the Bylaws of the Edmonton Federation of Community Leagues Ringette Association.
-Situations not covered in the Bylaws or Rules and Regulations shall be referred to the Ringette Alberta Rules and Operating Procedures Manual, or to the Black Gold League Operating Manual
+Situations not covered in the Bylaws or Rules and Regulations shall be referred to the Ringette Alberta Rules and Operating Procedures Manual, or to the Black Gold League Operating Manual.

 II.
 ADMINISTRATION OF RULES AND REGULATIONS